 - Creating hyperlinks

 As amazing as this app is, it requires time to master.
-Which honestly, not many people are that patient.
+Honestly, not many people are that patient.
 ZoomNotes also has a very ugly and old fashioned user interface.
-It’s unpleasant to look at which just adds to its negatives.
+It’s unpleasant to look at, which just adds to its negatives.

 It costs $14.99 on Appstore.
 It is also the simplest app on this list.

 Note Always is the only app on this list that hasn’t bothered to update for iPadOS.
 The developers mostly maintain the app to fix bugs.
-Unacceptable, considering how much they are charging for it.
+It’s unacceptable, considering how much they are charging for it.